 When you feel more comfortable with showing your less-than-perfect skin (who has perfect skin?), it’s time to make an adjustment to your daily makeup routine.

 Most, or in fact all of us, do not need complete coverage of our whole face.
 Strategic spot concealing on certain areas or even just on blemishes alone will make a significant difference.
-Find a concealer of the right shade and formula (blendable and high coverage) and blend the edges well so that it appears seamless with your skin.
+Find a high coverage concealer that matches your skin and blends well, so that it appears seamless with your skin.

-Start with concealing the bigger spots, then take a step back to assess the overall uniformity of your skin before using more.
-Remember, there is no need for your face be a piece of spotless canvas.
-That is highly unnatural and hardly believable.
+Start with the big areas you want to cover, then take a step back to assess the overall uniformity of your complexion before using more.
+There is no need for your face be a piece of spotless canvas – it looks unnatural, unbelievable and unapproachable.
+Who wants that?

 4. Good Skin Care

-With reduced frequency of application of foundation, your skin will already show substantial improvement.
-However, we simply must address your skin situation to extract the root of this dependency.
+With reduced reliance and usage of foundation, your skin will already show substantial improvement.
+However, we must address your skin health to extract the root of this dependency.

-Good skin care is not about using a lot of products, or high amounts of actives, or a lot of products with high amounts of actives.
-It is about using the right products for you.
+Good skin care is not using a lot of products, a lot of actives, or a lot of products with maximum actives.
+It is about consistently using the right products for you.
 Product compatibility involves more than actives alone.
-It requires the right mix of active and functional ingredients.
+It requires the perfect blend of actives and functional ingredients.

-Functional ingredients literally form the base of any product, and are usually overlooked because they are not that interesting.
-However, they are crucial to the product’s success as incompatible functionals are often responsible for inflicting congestion and irritation.
+Functional ingredients form the base of the product, and are overlooked because they are not that interesting.
+However, they are crucial to the product’s success as incompatible functionals are the biggest cause of congestion and irritation.
 This is why many products still cause breakouts despite having anti-blemish actives in them.

-As every skin is unique, the only way to achieve 100% product compatibility is by complete custom formulation of your entire regime.
-Precise combination of the right actives and functionals means you can finally achieve and maintain clear skin.
+Every skin is unique.
+Complete bespoke formulation of your entire regime enables the creation 100% compatible products.
+Precise combination of the right actives and functionals allows you to achieve and maintain clear skin.
 Farewell foundation forever!